tiagosalema/ticketing/readme.md

-This microservices app was inspired by this course, taught by Stephen Grider.

-This project has many things that can be continued, including:

-- check out last video of the course.

 Hi there, you microservices enthusiast! 🤠

 This is a project that was developed using as reference the [Microservices with Node JS and React](https://www.udemy.com/course/microservices-with-node-js-and-react/) course, by [Stephen Grider](https://twitter.com/ste_grider).